 - What can we learn from the use of Standards of Evidence in different areas of social policy, or internationally?

 - Could the 18+ different Standards that exist be brought together more coherently to help users navigate them and identify the most suitable framework for their needs?
 Is one single set of Standards a possibility?

-This event will build on the Alliance for Useful Evidence report ‘Mapping the Standards of Evidence Used in UK social policy’ and help to inform our ongoing work with providers of Standards, with the aim of improving the field for all.
-As well as contributing your views and experiences you will hear perspectives from a number of organisations whose frameworks are included in the report.
+This event built on the Alliance for Useful Evidence report ‘Mapping the Standards of Evidence Used in UK social policy’ and helped to inform our ongoing work with providers of Standards, with the aim of improving the field for all.
+As well as contributing views and experiences we heard perspectives from a number of organisations whose frameworks are included in the report.

 Monday 26th of November 2018 12:30pm - 2:45pm

 - Dr Ligia Teixeira, Director, Centre for Homelessness Impact

 - Jonathan Breckon, Director, Alliance for Useful Evidence